-12.(1) On or before June 1 in each taxation year, the tax administrator must create a tax roll for that taxation year.

-(2) The tax roll must be in paper or electronic form and must contain the following information:

-- (a) a description of the property as it appears on the assessment roll; - (b) the name and address of the holder entered on the assessment roll with respect to the property; - (c) the name and address of every person entered on the assessment roll with respect to the property;
+- 12.(1) On or before June 1 in each taxation year, the tax administrator must create a tax roll for that taxation year. - (2) The tax roll must be in paper or electronic form and must contain the following information in respect of each interest in reserve lands: - (a) a description of the interest as it appears on the assessment roll; - (b) the name and address of the holder entered on the assessment roll with respect to the interest; - (c) the name and address of every person entered on the assessment roll with respect to the interest;

-(d) the assessed value by classification of the land and the improvements as it appears in the assessment roll, exclusive of exemptions, if any;

-(e) the amount of taxes levied on the property in the current taxation year under this Law; and

-(f) the amount of any unpaid taxes from previous taxation years.

-(3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll:

-(a) the amount of taxes levied on the property in the current taxation year under this Law; and

-(b) the amount of any unpaid taxes from previous taxation years.
+- (d) the assessed value by classification of the land and the improvements comprising the interest as it appears in the assessment roll, exclusive of exemptions, if any; - (e) the amount of taxes levied on the interest in the current taxation year under this Law; and - (f) the amount of any unpaid taxes from previous taxation years. - (3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll: - (a) the amount of taxes levied on the interest in the current taxation year under this Law; and - (b) the amount of any unpaid taxes from previous taxation years.